EGoesche/latex-template-en/README.md

-# LaTeX Template for Project Report
+# English LaTeX Template for Project Report

+## About this fork
+This LaTex template was offered by the tutors of the lecture Medical Engineering II.
+This fork is only a translation of the original template.
+Please note: The BibTex-style is still the same!
+This means bibliographies are still formatted according to the German standard DIN 1505, parts 2 and 3.

 ## How to import